-LASIK is an acronym for Laser Assisted In-Situ Keratomileusis, which means “to reshape the cornea by using a laser.”
+LASIK, or Laser Assisted In-Situ Keratomileusis, uses sophisticated laser technology to reshape the eye’s cornea.
 The difference between PRK and LASIK Surgery is that PRK treats the exterior of the eye, reshaping the outside surface while LASIK Eye Surgery reshapes the cornea after a thin flap has been created on the surface of the eye.

 No sutures are required after replacing the cap.
 The surface is kept dry for several minutes and is then flushed with antibiotic eye drops.
 An eye shield or patch is applied.